-Our lead product candidate, zanidatamab (formerly known as ZW25), is a novel bispecific (dual-targeting) antibody that targets two distinct domains of the human epidermal growth factor receptor 2 ("HER2").
-The unique mechanism of action of zanidatamab may enable it to address unmet need in patient populations with HER2-expressing cancers, including those with lower levels of expression, for which there are no approved HER2-targeted agents.
-In clinical trials, monotherapy zanidatamab and zanidatamab in combination with chemotherapy have been well tolerated with promising antitumor activity in patients with heavily pretreated HER2-expressing cancers that have progressed after having received standard of care, including multiple HER2-targeted regimens.
-Based on these data, we initiated a number of global multicenter Phase 2 clinical trials to evaluate zanidatamab in specific indications and lines of therapy.
-These include (i) a pivotal trial in patients with previously treated HER2 gene amplified biliary tract cancer ("BTC"), (ii) the first-line treatment of HER2-positive metastatic gastroesophageal adenocarcinomas ("GEA") in combination with standard of care chemotherapy, and (iii) previously-treated locally advanced and/or metastatic HER2-positive, hormone receptor-positive breast cancer in combination with Pfizer's Ibrance® (palbociclib) and fulvestrant.
-Our partner, BeiGene, Ltd. ("BeiGene"), has initiated Phase 1b/2 clinical trials evaluating zanidatamab for (i) the first-line treatment of metastatic HER2-positive breast cancer in combination with docetaxel and for (ii) the first-line treatment of metastatic HER2-positive GEA in combination with tislelizumab and chemotherapy.
-In addition, zanidatamab continues to be evaluated in several indications including colorectal, endometrial and other HER2-expressing cancers.
+Our lead product candidate, zanidatamab, is a novel bispecific antibody that targets two distinct domains of the human epidermal growth factor receptor 2 ("HER2").
+Zanidatamab's unique binding properties result in multiple mechanisms of action that may enable it to address unmet need in patient populations with HER2-expressing cancers.
+In clinical trials, zanidatamab monotherapy and zanidatamab in combination with chemotherapy have been well tolerated with promising antitumor activity in patients with treatment-naive and heavily pretreated HER2-expressing cancers, including individuals whose disease had progressed on multiple prior treatment regimens that included HER2-terpeted agents.
+Based on these data, a number of global multicenter clinical trials in (i) previously treated HER2 gene amplified biliary tract cancer ("BTC") and (ii) first-line locally advanced or metastatic HER2-positive gastroesophageal adenocarcinomas ("GEA") in combination with chemotherapy with or without BeiGene, Ltd.'s ("BeiGene") tislelizumab, as well as proof of concept trials in (iii) first-line locally advanced or metastatic HER2-positive colorectal cancer ("CRC"), GEA, or BTC in combination with standard of care chemotherapy, (v) first-line locally advanced or metastatic HER2-positive breast cancer in combination with standard of care chemotherapy, (v) first-line locally advanced or metastatic HER2-positive positive positive promise cancer in combination with Pfizer's Ibrance (palbociclib) and fulvestrant, (vii) previously-treated locally advanced or metastatic HER2-positive promose receptor-positive breast cancer in combination with Pfizer's Ibrance (palbociclib) and fulvestrant, (vii) previously-treated locally advanced or metastatic HER2-positive promose receptor-positive DEA2 metastatics HER2-positive that MER2 metastics HER2 processing the processing the processing the processing the processing the processing threat described the processing threat described the processing threated locally advanced or metastatic HER2-expressing (including HER2-positive and HER2-low breast cancer) in combination with ALX Oncology Inc.'s ("ALX Oncology") evorpacept (ALX148), and (viii) previously-treated locally advanced or metastatic HER2-expressing breast cancer in combination with Seagen, Inc.'s ("Seagen") Tukysa (tucatinib) and chemotherapy.

 Our second product candidate, ZW49, combines the unique design of zanidatamab with our ZymeLink antibody-drug conjugate ("ADC") platform, comprised of our proprietary cytotoxin (cancer cell-killing compound) and cleavable linker.
 We designed ZW49 to be a best-in-class HER2-targeting ADC to further address unmet need across a range of HER2-expressing cancers.
-A Phase 1 clinical trial to establish safety and antitumor activity of ZW49 began in 2019.
+A Phase 1 clinical trial to establish safety and antitumor activity of ZW49 is currently ongoing.

-We are also advancing a deep pipeline of preclinical product candidates and discovery-stage programs in oncology (including immuno-oncology ("I-O") agents) and other therapeutic areas.
+We are also advancing a deep pipeline of preclinical product candidates and discovery-stage programs in oncology (including immuno-oncology agents) and other therapeutic areas.

 Our proprietary capabilities and technologies include several modular, complementary therapeutic platforms that can be used in combination with each other and with existing approaches.
 This ability to layer technologies without compromising manufacturability enables us to engineer next-generation biotherapeutics with synergistic activity, which we believe will result in improved patient outcomes.
-Our core platforms include:
+Our platforms include: